remotesensinginfo/rsgislib/doc/python/source/index.rst

 ========================================================
 The Remote Sensing and GIS software library (RSGISLib) is a collection of tools for processing remote sensing and GIS datasets.
 The tools are accessed using Python bindings.

-The project is hosted on Bitbucket and is available to download from https://bitbucket.org/petebunting/rsgislib
+The project is hosted on GitHub and is available to download from https://github.com/remotesensinginfo/rsgislib

 The project is jointly led by Pete Bunting (`Earth Observation and Ecosystem Dynamics Group <http://www.aber.ac.uk/en/iges/research-groups/earth-observation-laboratory/>`_ , `Aberystwyth University <http://www.aber.ac.uk/>`_) and Dan Clewley (`Plymouth Marine Laboratory <http://pml.ac.uk>`_).